 What this means for you:

-If your email provider has DMARC restrictions, BombBomb (or any other 3rd party for that matter) can no longer say they're sending directly from your provider.
+If your email provider has DMARC restrictions, BombBomb (or any other 3rd party) can no longer say they're sending directly from your provider.

 What to do: